cockroachdb/docs/src/current/v23.1/connection-pooling.md

 Configure the minimum number of connections to equal to the maximum number of connections, creating a fixed pool size.

+Set the maximum connection timeout value to 300 seconds, or 5 minutes.
 Do not set the connection pool timeout values to be too short, as it may cause the connection pool software to close and reopen connections frequently, causing increased latency.
 [Monitor the `sql.new_conns` metric](#monitor-new-connections) to make sure the timeout values are set correctly.

 {% include {{page.version.version}}/sql/server-side-connection-limit.md %} This may be useful in addition to your connection pool settings.